-- Ask the child if he/she is able to stay afterwards to talk about it in more detail. - Release your small group 10 minutes early to discuss with that child in more detail. - If you have multiple leaders, one adult leader can step out of the room to talk privately with him/her
+- Ask the child to stay afterwards to talk about it in more detail. - Release your small group 10 minutes early to discuss with that child in more detail. - If you have multiple leaders, one adult leader can step out of the room to talk privately with him/her.